elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 ### A note about cron jobs with the elife-bot
+# Gotcha's

 Some workflows in the publishing system require a cron job to run to periodically check for inbound articles.
 The cron jobs are not currently configured through the builder.
+## Let's Encrypt SSL issue on test instances

 It would be good to ensure that the following cron jobs are enabled:
+Instances get deployed with a staging SSL certificate that expires after three months.
+You may encounter calls from the `requests` library failing.
+If this happens, then you need to issue a new certificate to the istance that is failing.

 >
   */5 * * * * cd /opt/elife-bot && /opt/elife-bot/scripts/run_cron_env.sh live